kubekit99/operator-ohm/README.md

+# THIS REPOSITORY IS OBSOLETE.
+CONTENT HAS BEEN MIGRATED ONTO [Keleustes](https://github.com/keleustes/)

 # CRD/Operator POC in Openstack Airship and Openstack Helm ecosystems.

 Goal is to compare the behavior/usefullness of Helm CRD based operators and the